 Sensory Inclusive

 Vulcan Park and Museum is part of Kulture City’s sensory inclusive program.
-This program is designed to help guests with sensory needs like PTSD, autism, dementia and strokes (to name a few) to feel welcomed.
+This program is designed to help guests with sensory needs like PTSD, autism, dementia, and strokes (to name a few) feel welcomed.
 Our staff are trained by professionals in addition to sensory bags and signage to help all guests feel accepted and included regardless of the event that they are attending.

 Braille Maps

-Kiwanis Centennial Park & Vulcan TraiL
+Kiwanis Centennial Park & Vulcan Trail

 Opening in March 2018 and serving as a gift to the community to mark 100 years of service, the Kiwanis Club of Birmingham built Kiwanis Centennial Park, a $5.8 million expansion to Vulcan Park and Museum.
 Spearheaded by the 550-plus members of the club in cooperation with Vulcan Park and Museum and Freshwater Land Trust.
 Kiwanis Vulcan Trail is a 2-mile jogging and biking trail extending to Green Springs Highway and serving as the future hub for Birmingham’s planned 750-mile Red Rock Trail System.

-Group Rates
+Group Reservations

 Book a tour